bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 .. figure:: _static/Settings_Theme.png

-..
 A theme color can be set in the configuration JSON file.
-You will find more information in the `Config Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_.
+You will find more information in the `configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#default-theme-name>`_.

 .. |bell icon| image:: _static/bell_icon.png
 .. |refresh icon| image:: _static/refresh_icon.png